-The student and Advisor/Supervisory Committee must hold a progress and standing meeting and submit a Statement of Progress and Standing form at least four (4) weeks before the end of the academic term in which the student is on academic probation to review performance related to the conditions of probation.
+The student and Advisor/Supervisory Committee must hold a progress and standing meeting and submit a Statement of Progress and Standing form no more than four (4) weeks and no later than one week before the end of the academic term in which the student is on academic probation to review performance related to the conditions of probation.
 When the student has met the conditions of the probation, the Advisor will provide a written assessment of the student's progress to the relevant Graduate Program Committee.
 Once approved, the student will regain good standing in the program in the subsequent academic term.